A Guide to Understanding SSDI vs SSI Benefits

 Some People are Eligible for Both SSDI & SSI

-While these two benefits sound quite different, a person may be eligible for both if they have insured status AND assets below the maximum amount.
+While these two forms of assistance sound quite different, a person may be eligible for both if they have insured status AND assets below the maximum amount.

-Generally speaking, SSDI benefits are preferred because the monthly amount is typically higher and, more importantly, SSDI benefits are not asset-limit dependent.
-In other words, SSDI benefits will not stop if you suddenly acquire assets over $2,000.
-That said, if you return to work and earn more than a certain amount of income per month, you could lose your SSDI benefits.
+Generally speaking, people prefer SSDI benefits because they typically offer a higher monthly amount and, more importantly, do not depend on asset limits.
+In other words, SSDI assistance will not stop if you suddenly acquire assets over $2,000.
+That said, if you return to work and earn more than a certain amount of income per month, you could lose your SSDI support.

-It is important to understand that being eligible for both does not mean that you get the full amount of both benefits.
-This is more fully explained in the following section.
+It is important to understand that having eligibility for both does not ensure that Social Security pays the full extent of benefits.
+The following section will explain this in more detail.

 Monthly Benefits Amounts